By CVO Staff

 During their time at Saint Martin’s University, the school’s approximately 1,400 students learn to “think with heart.”
 The school’s motto encapsulates the fact that it is a Catholic college which embraces the liberal arts and emphasizes Benedictine values.
 All students, regardless of major, are required to complete a core curriculum which includes college writing, philosophy, religion, literature, and fine arts, among a few others.
 Interestingly, the university’s Lacey, Washington campus also includes a working monastery, and many members of this monastic community serve as professors and staff.

-23. Pacific Lutheran University
+23. Seattle Pacific University

 Since its founding in 1891, Seattle Pacific University (SPU) has been a seminary, college, and now the university it is today.
 Home to nearly 4,500 students, the university offers degree programs in the arts and sciences, business and economics, education, health sciences, psychology, and theology.
 Additionally, SPU offers a top-notch honors programs that revolves around the Great Books.
 Seattle Pacific University has been ranked by U.S. News & World Report as the 151st Best National University — the only private university in the Pacific Northwest to make the list.

-25. Pacific University
+25. Linfield University

 Forest Grove, Oregon